ARRL

 • Pine Tree High School Talks with Astronaut Mike Fossum

 Students at Pine Tree Middle School, Longview, Texas, participated in a successful ARISS direct contact on September 9, 2011 led by ARRL Education & Technology Program Instructor, Tommy Gober, N5DUX.
-Amateur radio equipment received from the ARRL Teachers Institute program was used to make the contact.
-Pine_Tree_MS_9.9.11_map.JPG
+Amateur Radio equipment received from the ARRL Teachers Institute program was used to make the contact.
+An instructor presenting slides in front of a group.

 One kid in the audience asked, "Is this signal analog or digital?
 Are you using VHF or UHF?" - in 5th grade!
 Uncoached.
 Talk about a future ham!!!"